leta-krahenbuhl/notebooks-server/README.md

 #### /

 - Landing page with list of all notebooks as links
+- Displays a list of all notebooks
+- Click on a notebook to see its lists
+- Bottom nav bar:
+  - Plus icon: Add a new notebook (links to "/create/notebook")
+  - Pen icon: Edit the name of an existing notebook
+  - Bin icon: Delete an existing notebook and all it's content

 #### /create/notebook

 - Add a new notebook

+#### /edit

+- Edit a notebook title

+#### /delete

+- delete a notebook and all of its containing lists

 #### /notebooks/:notebook-id

 - All lists of one specific notebook
+- Under each list title are its corresponding list items, lists separated by dotted line
+- All lists displayed as endless scroll, newest on top
+- Every list item has an empty square next to it, marking it as not done
+- Clicking on empty square fills out the square and marks the list item as done
+- Clicking on list title shows individual list page (place to edit list)
+- Top navigation shows title of the notebook
+- Bottom navigation
+  - Plus icon: Add a new list

 #### /notebooks/:notebook-id/lists/:list-id

 - A single list
+- Top navigation
+  - shows notebook title and list title
+  - click on notebook title links to notebook page
+- Bottom navigation:
+  - Bin icon: delete list
+  - Edit icon: edit list title or items

 #### /notebooks/:notebookId/create/lists